 Mirroring

 You can also mirror the language your clients use.
 For example, if they say they feel like they are in a whirlwind, you can use the same term to refer back to the feeling later on.
-This way, you’ll be speaking their language, and they will be more likely to respond well to your questions.
+This way, you’ll speak their language, and they will be more likely to respond well to your questions.

 Emotional Awareness